 In April 2017, first-chaired a bankruptcy fraud trial in the District of Kansas for the client, an automotive performance company.
 The debtor personally guaranteed his company's six-figure debt to the client, but refused to pay or reveal his assets.
 After a contentious trial, the bankruptcy court found the debtor guilty of lying about his assets in his bankruptcy filings and illegally transferring assets to his son prior to the bankruptcy.
 The court also burst Kansas's near complete homestead exemption, resulting in a significant recovery for the client.

 Represented a creditor in bankruptcy in pursuing a debtor that had fraudulently transferred a company to his wife to hide his assets pre-bankruptcy.
-The Freeborn team investigated that debtor for bankruptcy fraud and their efforts ultimately lead the debtor to voluntarily waive his discharge, and (unsuccessfully) seek dismissal of the bankruptcy action.
-The team was able to obtain derivative standing to pursue the fraudulent transfer claim on the trustee’s behalf, resulting in a substantial recovery for the creditor.
+The team investigated that debtor for bankruptcy fraud and their efforts ultimately led the debtor to voluntarily waive his discharge, and (unsuccessfully) seek dismissal of the bankruptcy action.
+The team was able to obtain derivative standing to pursue the fraudulent transfer claim on the trustee's behalf, resulting in a substantial recovery for the creditor.